MDIL-SNU/SHERPA/README.md

-# Saddle point search
+# SHERPA
-The scripts for saddle point searches combined with LAMMPS (Large Atomic/Molecular Massively Parallel Simulator) and VASP (Vienna Ab initio Simulation Package).
+SHERPA (Saddle points Hunting based on Energy surface for Reaction PAthways) is the script for finding saddle points of atomic reaction with minimum-mode following methods such as dimer method and activation-relaxation technique nouveau (ARTn).
+This script can interface with LAMMPS (Large Atomic/Molecular Massively Parallel Simulator) and VASP (Vienna Ab initio Simulation Package).

 ## Requirement
 - Intel oneAPI >= 21.3